piercefreeman/bungalo/README.md

 # bungalo

 Control library for our home network.
+Bundles all of the logic our homelab needs into a single deployable Docker image.

+Maybe even extendable enough for what you want it to do, too.

 ## Getting Started